UNIONS: The impact of systematic errors on weak-lensing peak counts: Data

 \subsection{Redshift distribution of source galaxies}

-Multi-band data of UNIONS are still sparse, and photometric redshifts have not been obtained yet.
+Multiband data of UNIONS are still sparse, and photometric redshifts have not been obtained yet.
 Using the $r$-band data only, redshifts have been obtained for a population of galaxies with two different methods, as follows.

 For both methods, CFIS galaxies were matched to the deeper CFHTLenS on the $50$~deg$^2$ W3 field.
-First, \cite{UNIONS_Guinot_SP} approximated the CFIS redshift distribution as the histogram of the best-fit photometric redshifts from CFHTLenS of that matched subsample.
-Photo-$z$'s for CFHTLenS had been obtained in \citet{CFHTLenS-photoz} from $u, g, i, r, z$ multi-band data, calibrated with various spectroscopic deep data sets.
-Second, employing the direct calibration technique, \cite{UNIONS_Spitzer_groups} reweighted the DEEP2 spectroscopic sample \citep{2013ApJS..208....5N} in a five-dimensional space spanned by the $u, g, i, r, z$ photometric bands, to match the density of the matched subsample in that space.
-The reweighted DEEP2 spectroscopic redshift distribution is an estimate of the CFIS $n(z)$.
-This distribution was fit in \cite{UNIONS_Spitzer_groups} by an analytical function with two components.
+First, \citet{UNIONS_Guinot_SP} approximated the CFIS redshift distribution as the histogram of the best-fit photometric redshifts from CFHTLenS of that matched subsample.
+Photo-$z$'s for CFHTLenS had been obtained in \citet{CFHTLenS-photoz} from $u, g, i, r, z$ multiband data, calibrated with various spectroscopic deep data sets.
+Second, employing the direct calibration technique, \citet{UNIONS_Spitzer_groups} re-weighted the Deep Extragalactic Evolutionary Probe 2 (DEEP2) spectroscopic sample \citep{2013ApJS..208....5N} in a 5D space spanned by the $u, g, i, r, z$ photometric bands, to match the density of the matched subsample in that space.
+The re-weighted DEEP2 spectroscopic redshift distribution is an estimate of the CFIS $n(z)$.
+This distribution was fit in \citet{UNIONS_Spitzer_groups} by an analytical function with two components.
 The first, exponential, component accounts for the bulk of the distribution, whereas the second, Gaussian, term, models the tail at $z > 2$.
-However, the addition of this second term somewhat overestimates the reweighted DEEP2 redshift distribution between $z = 1.5$ and $2$.
+However, the addition of this second term somewhat overestimates the re-weighted DEEP2 redshift distribution between $z = 1.5$ and $2$.

-The mean redshift is obtained as $\bar z = \int_0^{z_\textrm{max}} \textrm{d} z \, z \, n(z)$, where the integral over the normalised redshift distribution $n(z)$ is carried out nominally up to the limiting redshift of the survey, $z_\textrm{max}$.
+The mean redshift is obtained as $\bar z = \int_0^{z_\textrm{max}} \textrm{d} z \, z \, n(z)$, where the integral over the normalized redshift distribution $n(z)$ is carried out nominally up to the limiting redshift of the survey, $z_\textrm{max}$.
 Both redshift distributions have a significantly non-vanishing probability at high redshifts $z \gtrsim 2$.
 This is most likely not a physical feature, since we do not expect a large number of galaxies in the CFIS sample at those redshifts.